Heat Pump (Hybrid Electric), Installed

 Heat Pump Water Heater Installation Cost (2026)

-A heat pump water heater installed costs $1,700 to $4,500 in 2026 before tax credits.
-The headline economic story: federal Section 25C plus state and utility rebates can take net cost down by $1,000 to $4,000, often making heat-pump cheaper than a standard electric tank install.
-Below, the realistic cost by gallon, space and climate requirements, and how the credit and rebate stack works in practice.
+A heat pump water heater installed costs $1,700 to $4,500 in 2026 before rebates.
+The incentive picture changed at the end of 2025: the federal Section 25C credit ended December 31, 2025, but state, utility, and IRA point-of-sale rebates can still take net cost down by $500 to $2,500 for eligible households.
+Below, the realistic cost by gallon, space and climate requirements, and how the remaining rebate stack works in practice.

 Heat Pump Water Heater Installation Cost by Gallon